vector-man/WPFHexEditorControl.Avalonia/README.md

 ## 🎯 ATTENTION : BUILD WITH VISUAL STUDIO 2019 v16.3.7+

 Wpf Hexeditor is a fast and fully customisable user control for editing file or stream as hexadecimal.

-Can be used in Wpf or WinForm application.
+You can use it very easily in Wpf or WinForm application.
+Download the code and test the Wpf (C#, VB.NET) and WinForm (C#) samples

-Localized in English, French, Russian, Polish, Portuguese and Chinese
+The control are localized in English, French, Russian, Polish, Portuguese and Chinese

 ### ⭐ You want to say thank or just like project  ?